jlyonsmith/shovel/README.md

 ## Overview

-Octopus has the following features:
+Octopus has the following key features:

 - Bootstraps itself on a remote system, installing Node.js and Octopus as needed
-- Able to set script wide variables
-- Can safely use Javascripts templated string functionality in scripts
-- Cross platform (macOS, Linux, Windows) by leveraging Node's inherent cross platform capabilities
+- Cross platform (macOS/Linux) by leveraging Node's inherent cross platform capabilities
+- Comes with a wide range of built-in asserters
+- Able to set script wide variables and safely use Javascript for calculated values
-- An easy to read JSON5 format script format that allows multi-line strings and comments
+- Uses an easy-to-read JSON5 script format, allowing multi-line strings and comments

-### Design
+## Design

-Octopus borrows heavily from the design of [Ansible](https://www.ansible.com/).
-For example, the use of SSH to avoid having remote agents.
-Also Ansible's idempotent *plays* are similar to Octopuses *asserters*.
+Not surprisingly, Octopus borrows from the design of [Ansible](https://www.ansible.com/).
+It uses SSH to avoid having remote agents.
+Ansible's *plays* are similar to Octopuses *asserters*.

 The *design goals* of Octopus are:

-- Be written in and use Javascript and Node.js
+- Be written in and use Javascript and Node.js for platform independence
-- Use Javascript for templated strings to keep the learning curve low
-- Use JSON instead of YAML as a script format
-- Be fast
-- Must bootstrap the remote system with Node.js
-- Must bootstrap the remote system with Octopus
+- Bootstrap the remote system with Node.js and Octopus if not present
-- Leverage SSH as a remote transport
+- Leverage SSH as the remote transport and for agentless scripting
-- Have asserters use idempotency consistently (no empty assertions)
+- Use JSON instead of YAML as the script format
+- Use plain old Javascript as the string template language
+- Be fast and very low footprint
+- Use idempotency to avoid unnecessary changes to systems
 - Have an easy to parse output format
-- Whenever possible leverage Node.js for platform independence
+- Be easily extensible

+## Local and Remote Hosts

+## Scripts

+Octopus scripts are made up of:

+1. Settings
+2. Variables
+3. Includes
+4. Assertions

+### Variables

+### Includes

-### Scripts and Asserters
+### Assertions

-Octopus scripts are made up of a collections of assertions about a host state.
-Assertions are run one at a time, from the top to bottom.
-Each assertion invokes an *asserter* class to assert some particular type of machine state.
+Assertions are a collections of assertions about a host state.
+Assertions are run one at a time, from the top of the script to bottom.
+Each assertion makes a statement about some particular type of the host machine state.
+If that state is not true, then the asserter tries to rectify the situation and make that assertion true.
 There are asserters for files, directories, users, groups, file downsloads, file contents, and so on.

-Asserters are the core of Octopus.
-They are simple Javascript objects that contain two methods, `assert` and `rectify`.
-The `assert` method confirms the machine state.
-If `assert` returns `true` then the script proceeds.
-If `assert` returns `false`, then the machine is not in the correct state and the `rectify` method is called to fix things.
-If `rectify` cannot put the machine in the correct state so that `assert` will succeed next time then it throws an exception and the script ends.
-The `assert` will throw an exception if it is impossible for the `assert` to ever succeed, e.g. unzipping a file that is not actually present.

 See the full list of built-in [asserters](doc/Asserters.md) in the documentation directory.

-### SSH Authentication
+## SSH

+Octopus uses SSH to run scripts on remote hosts.
 When run against one or more hosts, Octopus uses SSH to run scripts on those hostes.
 When run without a remote host, Octopus just runs the script directly on your local system.

 ## Advanced

+### JSON5 Nodes

+Octopus uses an enhanced fork of the [JSON5](https://www.npmjs.com/package/@johnls/json5) library that returns `Node` objects instead of simple Javascript values for each value, array or object in the JSON5.
+A node object has `type` and `value` fields, plus `line` and `column` fields showing where in the JSON5 file the node comes from.
+This allows error messages that contain location information to help the Octopus user to find and fix errors in their script.

-### Writing an Asserter Class
+### Writing an Asserter

+The asserter must be a Javascript class.
+The `constructor` will be called with a `container` object, which at a minimum contains:

-Each script assertions runs with a new instance of the specified asserter. `assert` will always be called before `rectify`.
+Each script assertions runs with a new instance of the specified asserter. `assert` will always be called. `rectify` will only be called if the assertion condition has not been met.

-The assertert must be a Javascript ES6 class.
-The `constructor` will be called with a container object as follows:

 ```js
 {